Extravi/araa-docs/README.md

 ```

 ## opensearch.xml
-Configure the server's opensearch.xml.
+Configure the server's `opensearch.xml`.
 You can choose 1 of the following ways to do it;

 ### Generate the opensearch
-The shell script `/scripts/generate-opensearch.sh` can automatically generate the server's opensearch.xml file for you.
+The shell script `/scripts/generate-opensearch.sh` can automatically generate the server's `opensearch.xml` file for you.
 All you need to do is export a DOMAIN environmental variable before running the script;
 ```bash
 cd tailsx/
 export DOMAIN=https://your.domain.com #Modify this variable to be your domain.
 Note the use of https://!